justinwen4/justinwen4/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://linkedin.com/in/justinwen4)
 [![Email](https://img.shields.io/badge/Email-D14836?style=flat&logo=gmail&logoColor=white)](mailto:justin.wen@duke.edu)

-CS + Statistics @ Duke · AI/ML research & engineering · Houston, TX / Durham, NC
+CS @ Duke · AI/ML research & engineering · Houston, TX / Durham, NC

-I am currently a research fellow at SPAR (Supervised Program for Alignment Research) extending multi-agent science.
+I am currently a research fellow at SPAR (the Supervised Program for Alignment Research), where I'm working on extending multi-agent science.

-Previously, I've worked on DSPy GEPA (an automatic, reflective prompt optimizer) at Lucidic AI (YC W25), as well as healthcare AI for clinics.
+Previously, I've worked on extending DSPy GEPA (an automatic, reflective prompt optimizer) at Lucidic AI (YC W25), as well as healthcare AI for clinics.
 I also operate [DebateAI](https://debateai.dev), a free AI debate assistant used by hundreds of students across the country.

-My core interest is AI alignment.
-Specifically, how we evaluate, steer, and understand what LLMs are actually doing.
+My core interest is AI alignment, specifically how we evaluate, steer, and understand what LLMs are actually doing.
+I'm also quite interested in effective altruism, philosophy, and theology.
+In my free time, I enjoy reading and writing on Substack (https://substack.com/@justinwen).

 ---